 The University has the right to determine which Policy Instrument or process most appropriately applies to the management of Complaints against Employees.

 3 Procedure Overview

-This Procedure outlines the process to be followed in resolving Complaints of Sexual Misconduct made by University Members and Students against Employees.
+This Procedure outlines the process to be followed in resolving Complaints made by University Members and Students against Employees.
+Refer to section 7 for specific definitions relevant to the operation of this Procedure.

 4 Procedures